 Welcome to LexBib wikibase at Elexis.
 LexBib is a digital bibliography project for the domain of Lexicography and Dictionary Research.
-General aims are LOD-ification of publication metadata, and content description of article full texts, as a service to the lexicographic community.
+General aims are LOD-ification of publication metadata, and content description of metalexicographic article full texts, as a service to the lexicographic community.
 LexBib wikibase brings together LexBib Zotero bibliographical data and a vocabulary of lexicographic terms, LexVoc.
+We are working on extending the scope of LexBib towards Dictionaries.

 LexBib data, including full texts, is regularly exported to the Elexifinder discovery portal, where publication metadata and full text contents can be conveniently explored (link).
 Elexifinder offers searches and filters by author, source, or publication language, and full text searches for concepts obtained through wikification, combined with categories derived from LexVoc.